ampl/mp/doc/rst/components.rst

 * Alternatively, standard classes `mp::Problem` and `mp::ColProblem` provide intermediate
   storage for a problem instance.
-From `mp::Problem`, :ref:`conversion tools <problem-converters>` can be customized to transform the instance for a particular solver.
+From `mp::Problem`, :ref:`conversion tools <problem-converters>` can be customized to reformulate the instance for a particular solver.

 .. _problem-converters: